-This means that, as a DS, you are more likely than ever to be called as a witness to appear in court.
+This means that, as a DS, you are more likely than ever to be called as a witness to appear in a court case.
 This can be an intimidating request, especially since the evidence you present will be heavily scrutinised and your story cross-examined by lawyers on both sides of the case.

-WTD has published a guide to giving evidence in court elsewhere on the site, but in this feature, we’ll be going into more detail about what is expected of you by the court, what you should and should not do, how to present and conduct yourself and how the British judiciary process works in general.
+WTD has published a guide to giving evidence if you have to attend court elsewhere on the site, but in this feature, we’ll be going into more detail about what is expected of you by the court hearing, what you should and should not do, how to present and conduct yourself and how the British judiciary process works in general.